OpenAI partners with Faculty to help businesses use Generative AI

 We run three fellowships a year: spring (starting January), summer (starting in May) and autumn (starting in September).
-Applications close three or four months before the next fellowship begins.
+Applications close three to four months before the next fellowship begins

 If you’d like to be reminded when applications open – and get more news on the Faculty Fellowship – you can sign up to our mailing list below.